grafana/grafana-by-example/cost-management/costmgt-participant-workbook.md

 #### Anomaly based alert
 - Configure an anomaly based alert using the forecasted metrics panel: Panel Options -> More -> New Alert Rule
-- Use only the metric named in the alert rule, delete the other metrics listed
+- Use only the metric tagged `anomalous` in the alert rule, delete the other metrics listed
   ```
   cost-mgt-billable-series:anomalous
   ```